julianpajo/vagrant/README.md

 ## Rheticus_GUI Vagrantfile

-The Vagrantfile allows you to create a VM Ubuntu 20.04 with some utilities and tools.
+The Vagrantfile allows you to create a VM Ubuntu 20.04.06 LTS with some utilities and tools.

 ## INFO ABOUT THE VM